 104.5 miles - Bureau, Henry, Whiteside

-Originally built in the early 0A3AE845-E9C0-4F12-A7C6-2E471306DADCs to link the Illinois and Mississippi rivers, the length of the Hennepin Canal is now on the National Register of Historic Places.
+The trail links the Illinois and Mississippi rivers, the length of the Hennepin Canal is now on the National Register of Historic Places.
 The Hennepin Canal Parkway which follows it is an excursion into the area's past and a peaceful rural journey.